Hamish talks about the forces that will change the world over the next generation, and the implications these have for the business world.

 What Works will leave you entertained, informed and, ultimately, enlightened as to what each of us can do to make successes of our businesses, our communities and our lives.

-The World in 2020 – Power, Culture and Prosperity
+Key Trends in the Global Economy – Power, Culture and Prosperity

 Can we talk sensibly about the future – particularly since so many predictions of the future have proved wildly inaccurate?
 Yes, we can because it is possible to identify forces that will change the world over the next generation, and within broad limits to see what implications these have for the business world.